 If you're on one of our all-electric tariffs, we want to make sure you're making the most of it.
 Different tariffs offer different off-peak times where your electricity will be cheaper.
 In some cases, it means that your peak-time rate will be more expensive than our standard rate.
 If you're not making the most of those cheaper times, you could be spending more on your electricity than you need to.

-We've got information on the different all-electric tariffs, along with what kind of heating they work best with.
+We've got information on the different all-electric tariffs, along with what kind of electric heating they work best with.
 If your tariff is no longer right for you and your home, we can look at all the options available to you, from switching your tariff to changing your meter.

 Some all-electric tariffs might also make it tricky for you to change supplier.
 If you're on one of our exclusive tariffs, you might need a meter change before you switch.
 We've got more information on what happens in this situation and we're always happy to talk it through with you.